Chris Butler (private investigator): Media coverage

+Butler's organization was featured in the media.
+Using these media appearances as marketing and with the help of a Beverly Hills public relations company, Butler signed a contract to be part of a reality television show on Lifetime Television, under the name P.I.
+Moms, referring to his use of women investigators.

+Prior to the filming of the reality show, Butler was contacted by the local pop culture periodical Diablo Magazine in an effort to appeal to the demographic that the magazine served.
+As admitted by several participants in the actions, Butler re-enacted a case to satisfy the "ride along" demand of the magazine's reporter, Peter Crooks.
+The re-enactment was executed on September 11, 2010, including a convoluted journey into the Napa Valley wine country tailing a suspected cheating fiancé and his mistress.
+The "PIs" involved were also all in on the ruse.
+Crooks was easily fooled; he was convinced that his experience was real and went on to write the story.
+Calling himself "Ronald Rutherford", Butler’s Director of Operations Carl Marino told Crooks that the entire case had been a re-enactment.
+In several subsequent emails from "Rutherford", Marino laid out evidence to show Crooks that he was trustworthy and that the information was valid.
+Marino told Crooks that he was informing him as a favor so that the magazine could avoid embarrassment.
+After Crooks received the e-mail from Marino, he immediately contacted Butler and the "PI Moms" who had been on the ride along to question them about it.
+In 2025, Netflix aired a documentary called Trainwreck: P.I.
+Moms which revisits the creation of the reality show as part of its Trainwreck series.

 Arrest

-Butler was arrested on February 16, 2011 along with Central Contra Costa County California Narcotic Enforcement Team Commander Norman Wielsch.
+Butler was arrested on February 16, 2011, along with Central Contra Costa County California Narcotic Enforcement Team Commander Norman Wielsch.
 The two men were accused of selling police-confiscated crystal methamphetamine, anabolic steroids, and marijuana.
 These items had been seized as evidence in unrelated investigations and arrests.
 The materials had been stolen from police evidence lockers.
 Both men were indicted on 28 felony counts.

-The counts include embezzlement, second-degree burglary and conspiracy, as well as the drug-related charges.
+The counts include embezzlement, second-degree burglary, and conspiracy, as well as the drug-related charges.
 Butler's bail was set at $840,000, and Wielsch's was set at $660,000.
 Upon arrest, both were held in the Contra Costa county jail, located in Martinez, California.
-On February 8, 2012, the Contra Costa County District Attorney's Office dropped all state charges against Butler while a case against him continued at the federal level.
-In May 2012, Butler pleaded guilty to robbery, extortion, and conspiracy, and in September 2012 he was sentenced to eight years in prison.
+On February 8, 2012, the Contra Costa County District Attorney's Office dropped all state charges against Butler, while a case against him continued at the federal level.
+In May 2012, Butler pleaded guilty to robbery, extortion, and conspiracy, and in September 2012, he was sentenced to eight years in prison.
+Wielsch, the active duty senior officer and inside man in the crimes, pleaded guilty in December 2012 to five counts and was sentenced to 14 years in prison.